 Three questions, in order:

-1. Is the bottleneck strategy or execution?
-If you can articulate exactly what you want done but cannot find the hands, you have an execution problem, hire the agency.
-If you cannot articulate exactly what you want done, you have a strategy problem, hire the consultant first.
+The first question is whether the bottleneck is strategy or execution.
+If you can articulate exactly what you want done but cannot find the hands, that is an execution problem, and an agency is the right answer.
+If you cannot articulate exactly what you want done, that is a strategy problem, and a consultant should come first.

-2. Do you have an internal owner who can grade work?
+Then: do you have an internal owner who can grade work?
 Agencies need to be managed.
-If you do not have a senior marketer with budget authority who can hold the agency to account weekly, you will be the one getting graded by your CFO in six months.
+Without a senior marketer with budget authority who can hold the agency to account weekly, you will be the one getting graded by your CFO in six months.

-3. Is your CAC payback under twelve months?
-Below twelve, you can afford to learn in market, agency works.
-Above twelve months or pre-product-market-fit, you cannot afford the learning lag, consultant first.
+Last: is your CAC payback under twelve months?
+Below twelve, you can afford to learn in market and an agency works.
+Above twelve months or pre-product-market-fit, the learning lag is too expensive, so a consultant first.

 The hybrid that actually works